DeRauk/repo-follow-swifttype/README.md

 1. If you're using virtualenv, start a new virtual environment and activate it.
 2. Install everything in the requirements file at /docs/requirements.txt with pip. `pip install -r requirements.txt`

+### Database Setup
+After installing postgres, you can run the setup script in /repofollow/, `./setup`.
+This will sync up the database and create users.

 ## How to Use It
-1. Run the devrun script in /repofollow
+1. Run the devrun script in /repofollow `./devrun`
 2. Navigate to localhost:8000 in a browser
 3. login with "derauk/derauk" or "swifttype/swifttype"
 4. Paste a github repository url in the text input on the header and click follow